Anna Gnyp

 About the person

-Anna Gnyp studied archaeology, completed a museum traineeship and has been working for many years in the digital preservation and accessibility of cultural heritage.
-Her focus lies on the publication and networking of collection data, as well as on the use of digital methods to make cultural heritage visible, discoverable and open to new interpretations.
+Anna Gnyp studied archaeology, completed a museum traineeship and has been working for many years in the digital preservation and publication of cultural heritage.
+She is dedicated to advancing the publication and linking of collections data — making cultural heritage visible, discoverable and open to new interpretations.
 She also brings extensive experience in teaching data literacy for digital work in collections and research involving collection data.

 Contact